 Feeding your Black Moor

-• Infections caused by flukes or flatworms cause torn fins and split gills which slowly lose color.
+Infections caused by flukes or flatworms cause torn fins and split gills which slowly lose color.
 Fish may also have trouble breathing.

-• One of the most common diseases is the ich, caused by a parasitic protozoan.
-The illness is characterized by rapid and shallow breathing, isolation, loss of appetite, and the fish exhibit lethargy and rest at the bottom of the tank.
+One of the most common diseases is the ich, caused by a parasitic protozoan.
+The illness is characterized by rapid and shallow breathing, isolation and loss of appetite.
+The fish exhibit lethargy and rest at the bottom of the tank.

 Treatment: The infection can be chemically treated like other ailments by using a potassium permanganate or a safe alternative to formalin dip.
 Black moor can die if Ich is not treated at an early stage.